rohan472000/hashnode-activity/clebokypj000409l0fvcy2pa1.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1676828380251/f5be819e-e5ed-440b-a885-d859632aa42d.png align="center")

-I tried with 4-5 Gmail for which I need to make some changes in the security of every Gmail like a less secure app option is made on.
+I tried with 4-5 Gmail account for which I need to make some changes in the security of every Gmail like a less secure app option is made on.

 ### Code